James Rosen joined FOX News Channel (FNC) in 1999 and is the network's chief Washington correspondent.

 While at FNC, Rosen has questioned presidents, secretaries of state, CIA directors, Supreme Court justices and numerous celebrities, ranging from rock stars (Sir Paul McCartney and Graham Nash) to literary figures (Laura Hillenbrand and Tom Wolfe).

 Prior to joining FNC, Rosen worked as a researcher to CBS News anchor and managing editor Dan Rather; as an associate producer at WWOR-TV in New York; as a producer in the political unit at NY-1 News; as an anchor and reporter for WREX-TV in Rockford, Illinois; and as an anchor and reporter for News12/The Bronx.

 His articles and essays have appeared in the New York Times, the Washington Post, the Wall Street Journal, The Atlantic, Harper's, Playboy and National Review, among other periodicals.
 Rosen is also the author of three books: The Strong Man: John Mitchell and the Secrets of Watergate (2008); Cheney One on One: A Candid Conversation with America's Most Controversial Statesman (2015); and A Torch Kept Lit: Great Lives of the Twentieth Century (2016), an anthology of writings he edited by the late William F. Buckley, Jr., which spent five weeks on the New York Times bestseller list.

 Born in Brooklyn, New York, Rosen attended public schools on Staten Island.
 He earned his bachelor's degree in political science from The Johns Hopkins University and his master's degree in journalism from Northwestern University's Medill School of Journalism.
 He has lectured on politics and the media at Georgetown University and the George Washington University.

-    Rosen lives in Washington, D.C., with his wife and their two sons.
+Rosen lives in Washington, D.C. with his wife and two sons.